 Mr Khattak said the government had twice sent a jirga to persuade the said people to stop opposing polio vaccination, but to no avail.

-He said some vaccinators felt demoralised after facing threats but the government’s action against troublemakers had restored
+He said some vaccinators felt demoralised after facing threats but the government’s action against troublemakers had restored their confidence.

 Local health officials said refusals against OPV had risen in recent months because of misconceptions against vaccines.

 “The arrest warrants against six persons by the DCO will help decrease refusals,” an official said.

 He said the government and its partner organisations had miserably failed to cope with increasing number of refusals against OPV but lack of a communication system hampered social mobilisation to woo families opposing vaccination.